When Drafts Evolve: Speculative Decoding Meets Online Learning: Additional Experimental Results

 \subsection{Details of Contenders}

 In this part, we provide more details about the contenders used in our experiments.

 \begin{itemize}[itemsep=0pt,leftmargin=1em,labelwidth=*,align=left] \item \emph{Vanilla speculative decoding}~\citep{ICML'23:Speculative,arxiv'23:speculative-sampling} uses a small draft model to propose candidate token continuations, which are then verified in parallel by the target model.
 This approach accelerates inference by reducing the number of sequential decoding steps while preserving the output distribution of the target model. \item \emph{OSD}~\citep{ICML'24:OSD} extends vanilla speculative decoding by periodically updating the draft model using observed feedback via knowledge distillation.
 This online adaptation allows the draft model to better align with the target model's distribution over time. \item \emph{Hydra}~\citep{CoLM'24:Hydra} improves draft head-based speculation by introducing sequential dependency among draft tokens.
-Unlike standard draft heads that predict tokens independently, Hydra heads condition each speculation on preceding tokens in the candidate continuation, significantly improving draft accuracy. \item \emph{EAGLE}~\citep{ICML'24:EAGLE} performs autoregression at the feature level, predicting second-to-top-layer features with a lightweight draft head to enable efficient token speculation. \item \emph{EAGLE-3}~\citep{arxiv'25:EAGLE-3} further improves EAGLE by replacing feature prediction with direct token prediction and employing multi-layer feature fusion, enabling better scalability and performance. \item \emph{LR} (Lookahead Reasoning)~\citep{arxiv'25:lookaheadR} exploits step-level parallelism for reasoning models by proposing multiple future reasoning steps simultaneously.
+Unlike standard draft heads that predict tokens independently, Hydra heads condition each speculation on preceding tokens in the candidate continuation, significantly improving draft accuracy.
+The draft model is a HydraPrefixMLP consisting of a prefix embedding layer (one complete LlamaDecoder layer), four grounded MLP heads with progressively increasing input dimensions, and four language modeling heads, totaling approximately 1.53B parameters. \item \emph{EAGLE}~\citep{ICML'24:EAGLE} performs autoregression at the feature level, predicting second-to-top-layer features with a lightweight draft head to enable efficient token speculation.
+The draft model comprises a single Transformer layer with input and output projection layers (${\sim}$0.24B parameters). \item \emph{EAGLE-3}~\citep{arxiv'25:EAGLE-3} further improves EAGLE by replacing feature prediction with direct token prediction and employing multi-layer feature fusion, enabling better scalability and performance.
+The draft model follows a similar architecture to EAGLE but with increased capacity (${\sim}$0.5B parameters). \item \emph{LR} (Lookahead Reasoning)~\citep{arxiv'25:lookaheadR} exploits step-level parallelism for reasoning models by proposing multiple future reasoning steps simultaneously.
 A lightweight draft model generates step proposals, the target model expands each proposal in one batched pass, and a verifier retains semantically correct steps.
-This approach combines with token-level speculative decoding to achieve multiplicative speedups. \item \emph{OSD-Hydra}, \emph{OSD-EAGLE}, \emph{OSD-EAGLE-3}, and \emph{OSD-LR} are naive combinations that apply the online distillation mechanism from OSD to the Hydra, EAGLE, and LR frameworks, respectively.
+This approach combines with token-level speculative decoding to achieve multiplicative speedups.
+We use \emph{Qwen3-0.6B-Base} (0.6B parameters) as the draft model. \item \emph{OSD-Hydra}, \emph{OSD-EAGLE}, \emph{OSD-EAGLE-3}, and \emph{OSD-LR} are naive combinations that apply the online distillation mechanism from OSD to the Hydra, EAGLE, and LR frameworks, respectively.
 These baselines serve to evaluate whether simple online adaptation can improve the performance of existing speculative decoding methods. \end{itemize}